 Three types of HBV Test

-- Hepatitis B surface antigen (HBsAG) - this HBV Test works by detecting the present of protein on the surface of the virus.
+- Hepatitis B surface antigen (HBsAg) - this HBV Test works by detecting the presence of protein on the surface of the virus.
 This is used in identifying infected people before even seeing the symptoms of Hepatitis B infection.
 This test identifies if a person is already suffering from chronic Hepatitis B infection.

 - Hepatitis B surface antibody (anti-HBs) – this test is conducted to determine the antibody produced in response to HBV surface antigen during treatment.
 This determines if a person still needs a vaccine of whether if a person is immune against Hepatitis B virus.